akselipu/web_app/app/README.md

 ## Overview

 With this blog site you can read, write, edit and comment blog posts.
 It is for people who want to share their ideas and interests.
+At the moment application is up and running but the layout is still a bit poor so it needs styling.

 ## Features